Rodes On The Road Got Nominated For The Liebster Award 2019

 These Are The Following Nominees:

 - Wander-Through for tacos in Houston and the surrounding areas.
 Paloma is an expert for it and she really knows how to make you drool with all the tacos around the State.
 She’s also doing book reviews in any exciting novels.
 If you plan to visit Houston and or living in the area and wanted to find a new taco place Paloma got you covered!
-Please follow her journey as she ventures all the taco place.
+Please follow her journey as she ventures all the taco places.

 - The 365 Family is a lifestyle and family Christian blog sharing about what they learned as a family throughout their journey and give free printable arts that you can simply print and decorate in your humble abode.
 Susan is a very nice woman full of compassion and I can say she mastered the chaos of life.

-- European Slice Of Life is a lifestyle blog who loves to travel and taste the different flavors around the world in the hope of having her own pastry shop someday.
+- European Slice Of Life is a lifestyle blog that loves to travel and taste the different flavors around the world in the hope of having her own pastry shop someday.
 Marianna already traveled to forty-five states together with her husband.

 - Passport Explored is a travel blog venturing around Central, South, and Northern America.
 Michael venture alone but his blog has great information about the places he visited may you be a family, couple, and solo traveler you still benefit his blog.